British Home Stores: Expansion

-The company expanded in the 1970s and 1980s, including the opening of stores in the newly developing wave of indoor shopping centres (such as Broadway Shopping Centre and Lakeside Shopping Centre).
-A joint venture was launched with supermarket retailer Sainsbury's to create hypermarkets using the SavaCentre brand.
-Sainsbury's took full control of SavaCentre in 1989, and later converted the stores to the Sainsbury's branding.
+The company expanded in the 1970s and 1980s, and was a member of the FTSE 100 when that index was launched in 1984.
+Stores were opened in the developing wave of indoor shopping centres, such as Broadway Shopping Centre and Lakeside Shopping Centre.
+A joint venture was launched with supermarket retailer Sainsbury's to create hypermarkets using the SavaCentre brand; Sainsbury's took full control of SavaCentre in 1989, and later converted the stores to the Sainsbury's branding.

-A downturn in business in the early 1980s was fought with a revamp of the stores and the selling of goods with higher profit margins.
+A downturn in business in the early 1980s was countered with a revamp of the stores and the selling of goods with higher profit margins.
 The company closed its only overseas store, in Dublin, Ireland, during this time (although there was a rapidly aborted re-entry in 1996 via a franchise store in Dublin's Jervis Centre).
 In 1985, the first overseas franchise store opened in Gibraltar.
-Such stores, not directly owned by the BHS company itself, have operated over Europe and the Middle East.
+Such stores, not directly owned by the BHS company but supplied with BHS products, have operated in several places in Europe and the Middle East.
+The Tammy brand was available as a separate franchise.